In 2014, America observes Mother’s Day for the 100th time since Woodrow Wilson signed the act that officially placed it on America’s calendar.

 This is more than just an impression, or a stereotype.
 In 2011, a survey by the Bureau of Labor Statistics reported major differences in volunteering activity by ethnicity, marital status, and educational attainment.

 Volunteerism is a valuable resource everywhere, but it is unevenly distributed.
 Some communities and schools are in a better position than others to recruit moms and dads and put their skills to work for kids.
-This difference plays a very real and usually overlooked role in the gaps between schools of privilege and schools of poverty.
-Addressing this disadvantage is part of the reason why states allocate extra funds to schools where there are concentrations of students in poverty and with limited English skills.
+This difference plays a very real and usually overlooked role in the gaps between schools of privilege and schools of poverty, a topic examined in Lesson 8.11 of Ed100.org.
+Addressing this disadvantage is part of the reason why many states, now including California, allocate extra funds to schools where there are concentrations of students in poverty and with limited English skills.

 Mother’s Day is a good time to remember that while money can buy things of value, not everything of value has a price.

-Jeff Camp is the primary author of Ed100.org, a primer on education reform options in California.
-He co-chairs the Education Circle of Full Circle Fund, an organization of “good for nothings” in the Bay Area.
+Jeff Camp is the primary author of Ed100.org.
+He co-chairs the Education Circle of Full Circle Fund, an organization of “good for nothings” in the San Francisco Bay Area.
 Full Circle coordinates small teams of volunteers working in support of great nonprofit organizations that need a little help to get to the next level, whatever that may be.
-A visual summary of Ed100 can be found at http://bit.ly/edprezi .
+Ed100 is an online resource for people who want to learn how to make education work better, especially in California.